pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/09_Working_with_Prices/07_Vouchers.md

 To do so, a special condition allows to specify the voucher series the pricing rule should be valid for.
 As action all available actions for pricing rules can be used.

+The voucher token condition also can contain an error message, that can be shown if voucher token is added to cart, but not all other conditions of the pricing rule are met.

 ![Pricing Rule](../../img/voucher-series-rule.jpg)